Yanivmd/TRACY/README.md

 Given a query, a function in binary form (as a part of an executable), TRACY searches other executables, and produces a similarity score between the search target and the query.

-A full explenation about TRACY can be found in my paper, found here - https://www.cs.technion.ac.il/~yanivd/
+A full explenation about TRACY can be found in our paper, found here - https://www.cs.technion.ac.il/~yanivd/

+** NEW ** - If you found this interesting, check our latest work @ http://www.binsim.com

 Running the code